Computational-Mechanics-Materials-Lab/AMPES/README.md

 Both the `infill` and `contour` sections of each layer group section will require a `scan_speed` and `laser_power` variable that dictates the values in mm/s and Watts respectively for that section.

 The `interlayer_dwell` variable sets the amount of time in seconds waited for between layers until the next section starts printing.
-This variable is ignored if the general `in_situ_dwell` boolean variable is set to `false`.
+This variable is ignored if the general `dwell` boolean variable is set to `false`.

 If one wishes to set print parameters for an entire job and not for specific sections of the print, the user can specify a single layer group with no `layers` variable.
 Single groups with an included `layers` interval can still be used to print specific layer intervals with set print parameters.